-First of all I needed to download a Raspbian (the pi flavour or Debian) image from the downloads page, I chose Raspbian Buster Lite because I wanted to start from a minimal image and build from that.
+First, I needed to download a Raspbian (the pi flavour or Debian) image from the downloads page, I chose Raspbian Buster Lite because I didn't need a full suite of desktop tools.
 I downloaded the .zip file and extracted the contents to get the .img file.

 Eject on success from

-Settings to avoid removing and re-inserting the SD card in order to add files to it in the next step.
+Settings to avoid needing to remove and re-insert the SD card to add files to it in the next step.

 To enable SSH I just had to create a file in the root of the boot partition with the filename